railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 	Each invoice is given a new Price method field, in which you choose Tax included or Tax excluded.
 	Prices are then displayed appropriately.

 You can assign a tax to a Partner so that it overrides any tax defined in a Product.
 You'd do this, for example, if a partner was a charity and paid a lower or zero rate of VAT or Sales Tax on its purchases.
-Assuming that you have an appropriate Charities VAT or Sales Tax in the \ ``VAT``\   *Tax Group* , use the menu  *Partners > Partners* to open and edit a Partner form for the charity, then:
+Assuming that you have an appropriate Charities VAT or Sales Tax in the \ ``VAT``\   *Tax Group* , use the menu :menuselection:`Partners --> Partners` to open and edit a Partner form for the charity, then:

 * select the *Properties*  tab,

 * set the  *Default Tax*  field to the \ ``Charities VAT``\   tax.

 You can assign multiple taxes to a Product.
-Assuming you have set up the appropriate taxes, you would use the menu  *Products > Products*  to open and edit a Product definition, then:
+Assuming you have set up the appropriate taxes, you would use the menu :menuselection:`Products --> Products` to open and edit a Product definition, then:

 * select one or more  *Customer Taxes*  for any products that you might sell, which may include a \ ``Sales Tax``\   or \ ``Output VAT``\  , and a \ ``Sales Eco Tax``\  ,